 Measles is a disease of infancy and early childhood, and is very fatal to young children, chiefly owing to the frequency of pulmonary complications and sequelæ.
 Adults unprotected by a previous attack are also susceptible, but the disease is so universal in this country that few children escape from it.
-The mortality from measles is greatest under 3 years of age; after 5 years of age the mortality is enormously diminished.
-During the 10 years 1871-80, the death-rate from measles averaged about 0.38 per 1000 living at all ages; under 5 years of age the death-rate was 2.5 per 1000, and between 5 and 10 years only 0.2 per 1000.
-In the 8 years 1881-88, the average death-rate in England from measles was 0'42 per 1000 living at all ages.
+The mortality from measles is greatest under 3 years of age; the highest death-rate is reached in the second year of life (see Table, p.
+454); after 5 years of age the mortality is enormously diminished.
+During the ten years, 1871-80, the death-rate from measles averaged about 0.38 per 1000 living at all ages; under 5 years of age the deathrate was 2.5 per 1000, and between 5 and 10 years only 0.2 per 1000.
+In the 10 years 1881-90, the average death-rate in England from measles was 0.44 per 1000 living at all ages.
 Both sexes are equally liable to attack, and the case-mortality is about the same for both.
 In this disease the case-mortality, or proportion of deaths to attacks, is greatly affected by overcrowding and insanitary conditions generally.
 In the overcrowded houses of the poor, amongst badly nurtured children, the proportion of deaths to attacks may be as much as 20 or 30 per cent., and is, no doubt, intensified by the neglect of the parents to provide suitable warmth and nourishment for the sufferers from a disease which they think of little moment.
-In healthy houses, well-nourished children almost invariably make a good recovery.
+In healthy houses, well nourished children almost invariably make a good recovery.